Is This Glow Recipe Favourite the Perfect Hot Weather Moisturiser?

 I haven’t noticed any longer-term benefits than immediate hydration, however, but sometimes that’s all you need- and for any more advanced pigmentation tackling/anti-ageing benefits then I can just turn to my trusty roster of serums.

 Absorbed in seconds, this keeps my skin comfortable (and glowing) throughout the day, while it also feels good applied last thing to sun-sizzled skin (hydrating ingredients are best on recent sunburn since emollients can trap heat in).

 How to Use it

-It can also be used mixed with a little foundation (not oil or powder formulas) for a dewy, natural looking colours which works really well for no makeup-makeup days.
+It can also be used mixed with a little foundation (not oil or powder formulas) for a dewy, natural-looking colour which works really well for no-makeup-makeup days.